-Whether you’re new to modding Beat Saber, or you need to reinstall mods after the latest Beat Saber update (with the Crab Rave song), and realized your Mod Manager has stopped working, these instructions to add custom songs in Beat Saber should have you swinging your arms and chopping blocks to your favorite beats in no time.
+Whether you’re new to modding Beat Saber, or you just need to update your mods for the latest version of Beat Saber, these instructions will show you how to add mods and custom songs in Beat Saber—you’ll be swinging your arms and chopping blocks to your favorite beats in no time.

-Option 1: Use new automatic installer Beat Saber Mod Manager (recommended)
+Option 1: Use automatic installer Mod Assistant (recommended)

-Check the boxes for all the mods you want, then click Install/Update, and be sure to check out the SyncSaber mod as well ass all the pre-selected requirements.
+Check the boxes for all the mods you want, then click Install/Update.

 Option 2: Manually download and install Mods

 Download zip files from the new mods repository https://beatmods.com/#/mods and extract the .dll files to your Beatsaber Plugins directory.

 If you installed the game from the Oculus Store users the default directory is C:\Program Files\Oculus\Software\Software\hyperbolic-magnetism-beat-saber\Plugins.